Dynamic flux surrogate-based partitioned methods for interface problems

-Application of the flux surrogate in \eqref{eq:linsys} amounts to a single matrix-vector multiplication per time step, which requires $N_{\sf FS}(2N_{\sf FS} - 1)$ flops.
-Our goal is to learn an operator $A$ whose computational cost is comparable to that of IVR(L), but whose accuracy approaches that of IVR(C).
-To that end we shall apply the Dynamic Mode Decomposition (DMD) technique, reviewed in Section \ref{sec:DMD-review}, to a snapshot matrix $\mathbf{Y}$ containing solutions of the coupled problem \eqref{eq:TP}--\eqref{interface_conditions}.
-To achieve the desired computational efficiency of the dynamic flux surrogate, we will construct its state by taking into account the local nature of the interface flux.
-Meeting the accuracy goal requires accurate snapshots of the interface flux.
-This rules out the finite element flux $F_i(u^h_i)$ because it is only first-order accurate whenever $\kappa_i>0$.
-Instead, we shall solve the coupled problem \eqref{eq:TP}--\eqref{interface_conditions} by using the IVR(C) scheme and utilize the Lagrange multiplier approximations produced by this scheme to define the flux snapshots.
-We will first discuss construction of the DMD flux surrogate for \eqref{eq:TP}--\eqref{interface_conditions} with fixed diffusion coefficients on each subdomain.
-Then, in Section \ref{sec:param-DMD} we will extend our surrogate to handle the parameterized transmission problem.
+In this section we adapt Dynamic Mode Decomposition (DMD) \cite{Mezic_05_ND} to construct the dynamic flux surrogate \eqref{eq:DMD-prelim}.
+Our goal is to learn an operator $\mathbf{A}_\lambda$ whose computational cost is comparable to that of IVR(L), but whose accuracy approaches that of IVR(C).
+To achieve the first objective we will define the state of $\mathbf{A}_\lambda$ by taking into account the local nature of the interface flux.
+The second objective requires accurate snapshots of the interface flux.
+To that end we shall use IVR(C), which produces second-order accurate approximations of the flux and the states, to solve the hybrid monolithic discretization of \eqref{eq:TP}--\eqref{interface_conditions}.
+We first discuss construction of $\mathbf{A}_\lambda$ for \eqref{eq:TP}--\eqref{interface_conditions} with \emph{fixed} diffusion coefficients and then formulate a parametric version of $\mathbf{A}_\lambda$ in Section \ref{sec:param-DMD} for the \emph{parameterized} transmission problem.